 A sexual harassment lawyer can help you understand whether what you've experienced is sexual harassment, and if you need to file a lawsuit.
 Sexual harassment can include unwelcome sexual advances, requests for sexual favors, the promise of rewards for sex, and other verbal or physical harassment of a sexual nature.
 If you've been a victim of sexual harassment, there are certain steps you need to take to protect yourself legally; an experienced sexual harassment attorney will advise you of your rights and what actions you can take.

-Avvo has over 1,936 in-depth profiles on attorneys specializing in Sexual Harassment matters.
+Avvo has over 1,996 in-depth profiles on attorneys who handle Sexual Harassment matters.
 We highlight the most important factors so you can select the right attorney for your needs.

 Client Rating | Avvo helps you choose the right lawyer by providing reviews of attorneys written by actual clients, helping you make the most informed choices for your future legal decisions.